Le Jardin des Lys

 From manor house to small hotel

-After the house "Le Jardin des Lys" was given up by the Bertrand family, it passed into Swiss hands.
+After the Christ family, the house passed into Swiss hands.
 Mrs. Maralyn Claudia Hudson, also known as Mrs. Schmidt, lived in the house until 1993.
 The company "Inter Invest Generalunternehmungen" then became the owner.
 From 2005, the house was back in French hands and served as a small hotel called "Le Jardin des Lys" until the end of 2022.